Get started now.

-- Healthcare Services—From 2009 to 2013, employment in this occupational area expanded by about nine percent.*** That's indicative of the rising need for qualified health and social care professionals across the province, especially as the number of seniors climbs.
+- Healthcare Services: There is a rising need for qualified health and social care professionals across the province, especially as the number of seniors climbs.
 Everyone from physiotherapist assistants and personal support workers to medical lab technicians and paramedics should be in strong demand now and several years into the future.
 Plus, don't overlook the advancement possibilities generated by the province's life sciences industry.
-Over 61,500 health professionals are employed by companies developing new pharmaceutical and medical diagnostics products.**

-- Professional and Financial Services—Businesses of every variety operate in Ontario, including many that have their corporate head offices in major cities like Toronto and Ottawa.
-And nowhere else in Canada will you find such a high concentration of finance and insurance companies, which employ close to 360,000 Ontarians.** That makes this region a terrific place for almost any aspiring office administrator, accounting specialist, paralegal, or marketing pro.
+- Professional and Financial Services: Businesses of every variety operate in Ontario, including many with corporate head offices in major cities like Toronto and Ottawa.
+And nowhere else in Canada will you find such a high concentration of finance and insurance companies, which employ over 365,000 Ontarians.
+That makes this region a terrific place for almost any aspiring office administrator, accounting specialist, paralegal, or marketing pro.

-- Skilled Trades—As Ontario's industries adapt to meet new and changing demands, a lot of employers are having trouble finding tradespeople with the right qualifications.
-So, from HVAC and electrical work to industrial fabrication, all kinds of opportunities exist.
-A lot of them are fueled by sectors like automotive manufacturing (which employs about 90,000 skilled Ontarians), mining (which generated $11 billion in 2014), and aerospace manufacturing (which generates $6 billion each year).**
+- Skilled Trades: As Ontario's industries adapt to meet new and changing demands, many employers are having trouble finding tradespeople with the right qualifications.
+All kinds of opportunities exist, from HVAC and electrical work to industrial fabrication.
+According to Invest Ontario, many opportunities are in sectors like automotive (which employs 100,000 skilled Ontarians), mining (which generated $10.1 billion in 2018), and aerospace manufacturing (which generates over $6 billion each year).

-- Tourism—Over 104 million people travel to Ontario each year to explore the province's sights and engage in sophisticated cultural activities.
-They account for yearly revenues of close to $30 billion as they visit world-famous attractions, dine out at restaurants, and enjoy the hospitality of a large variety of hotels.**
+- Tourism: Millions of people travel to Ontario each year to explore the province's sights and engage in sophisticated cultural activities.
+They account for billions of dollars in yearly revenues as they visit world-famous attractions, dine out at restaurants, and enjoy the hospitality of a large variety of hotels.